 Vitamin K1(phylloquinone) is mainly found in plant foods such as leafy greens.
 In contrast, Vitamin K2 (menaquinone) is found mainly in animal products and fermented foods such as pork, foie gras, beef, egg yolks, sauerkraut, and dairy products.

-Not all forms of Vitamin K2 are created equal, with the two most commercialised forms MK-4 and MK-7 having different effects.
+Not all forms of Vitamin K2 are created equal, with the two most commercialized forms MK-4 and MK-7 having different effects.
 Due to the longer half-life of the side chain of MK-7, it is granted enough time to access tissues beyond the liver.

 New Vitamin K-2 MK-7 clinical trials for the cardio-vascular treatment

-Although Vitamin K’s health benefits are undisputed, this vitamin is rare in the western diet and does not receive as much attention as it should.
-The success of vitamin K2 to combat osteoporosis and type 2 diabetes has led researchers to investigate the other benefits of the nutrient, specifically cardiovascular health and treatment.
+Although Vitamin K’s health benefits are undisputed, this vitamin is rare in the Western diet and does not receive as much attention as it should.
+The success of vitamin K2 to combat osteoporosis and type 2 diabetes has led researchers to investigate the other benefits of the nutrient, specifically cardiovascular health, and treatment.